1. What is Urban Studies?

 We study the complex problems, institutions, and achievements of city life.

-By integrating concepts and methodologies from numerous academic disciplines — including Anthropology, Economics, History, Political Science, Sociology, and more — we develop deep and nuanced understandings of modern cities, as well as the social, historical, political, economic, and cultural forces shaping urban areas today.
+By integrating concepts and methodologies from numerous academic disciplines — including Anthropology, Economics, History, Political Science, Sociology, and more — we develop a deep and nuanced understandings of modern cities, as well as the social, historical, political, economic, and cultural forces shaping urban areas today.

 This major is ideal for students with a strong interest in cities and urban living, and is especially suited to those with broad intellectual interests and a desire to effect real change in the world.